-The Edge is where we can expect innovative, new applications to emerge, and there is always a concern that available platforms may not be able to support new application requirements.
-For instance, with the heated competition of new AI chip rollouts there could be applications that need AI chips not yet supported in existing platforms.
+The edge is where we can expect innovative, new applications to emerge, and there is always a concern that available platforms may not be able to support new application requirements.
+For instance, with the heated competition of new AI chip rollouts, there could be applications that need AI chips not yet supported in existing platforms.
 Operators must balance their natural desire to host easy-to-manage and consistent platforms with the need to keep up with changing application requirements.

-Open is the buzz word in MEC platform yet open doesn't mean easy.
-How to make open-ness work in practice is challenging.
+"Open" is the buzzword in edge computing, yet "open" doesn't mean "easy".
+How to create open systems work in practice is challenging.
 Typically, operators do not have big engineering teams for platform development, relying instead on the vendor ecosystem.
-Even operational maintenance depends heavily on platform vendors.
+Even operations and maintenance depends heavily on platform vendors.
 New platform requirements usually arise from new applications with evolving platform needs, which require operators to integrate with existing platforms.
 Differences in platforms from various vendors bring extra operational maintenance work for operators.
 Successfully managing the diversity of vendors, new requirements, and reducing development cost is crucial for operators.